mdn/yari/README.md

 First of all, development on `yari` can mean the source code (e.g. the styling of the header) or it can mean the content, since it's all one repo.
 This document doesn't distinguish between the two.
-In the future we might expand with more documentation specifically for contributing on the content exclusively.
+In the future we might expand with more documentation specifically for contributing to the content exclusively.

 The `yarn start` command encapsulates the front-end dev server